 Members cannot use their Commission website for the purposes of the campaign.
+The same principles as for social media accounts apply.

 h) Meetings with interest representatives

 In line with the distinction to be made between Members' campaign and institutional activities and the prohibition to use Commission resources, campaign meetings cannot take place in the Commission premises.